Hemanth1711h/DS606-CAPSTONE/README.md

 The primary objective of this capstone project is to analyze decision-making patterns in professional cricket umpiring using machine learning.
 Specifically, the project aims to predict the correctness of an umpire's decision based on historical match data, ball characteristics, player behavior, and contextual game features.
 The goal is not to replace umpires but to provide a supportive analytical tool that identifies potential biases or inconsistencies and enables data-driven insights for cricket governing bodies.

+## Literature Review

+The accuracy of umpire decisions in cricket has been a prominent topic in sports analytics research, with various studies studying the components that influence such judgments.
+Earlier research by Sacheti, Gregory-Smith, & Paton (2015) studied home bias in LBW rulings in 1000 test matches utilizing negative binomial regression models.
+Their analysis found that home referees have historically preferred home teams, with bias growing more obvious in the later rounds of matches.
+Nonetheless, the adoption of neutral umpires considerably lessened this impact.
+Although their investigation produced statistical insights, it stressed descriptive analysis over machine learning.
+(Sacheti et al., 2014).

+Ramachandran et al. (2022) evaluated the impact of task-switching on the decision-making of umpires regarding LBW calls.
+Using eye-tracking technology, it was observed that umpires alternating between judging no-balls and LBW calls demonstrated shorter fixation durations and a spike in inaccuracies regarding pitch judgments.
+Nonetheless, judges adjusted by employing adaptive gaze techniques like fixing their gaze on the stumps to enhance precision.
+The results revealed that educating umpires on improving gaze fixation tactics and handling task-switching issues could enhance decision accuracy (Ramachandran et al., n.d.).

+Despite extensive study on umpire judgment influences, machine learning applications in umpire decision validation remain largely unexplored.
+Our endeavor tackles this gap by presenting a data-driven approach to assess umpire judgment accuracy. our approach aims to forecast whether an umpire’s decision was right or wrong.
+This predictive strategy extends on earlier discoveries by applying machine learning techniques which will suite categorical data and complex interactions between components.

+Through this technique, our endeavor provides fresh insights to the field of sports analytics, improving the study of aspects that influence umpire performance.
+This research not only expands past work but also has practical implications for cricket regulating bodies to improve umpire training, minimize judgment bias, and promote the general fairness of the sport.

 ---